 |

-scientist discovered that rogaine pills caused increase in body hair as a
+the scientist discovered that rogaine pills caused increase in body

-side-effect.
-Following this, numerous studies showed topical Rogaine's
+hair as a side-effect.
+Following this, numerous studies showed topical

-ability to slow down hair loss and promote hair regrowth.
-Today, Rogaine
+Rogaine's ability to slow down hair loss and promote hair regrowth.

-is one of two medications which have FDA approval for treatment of
+Today, Rogaine is one of two medications which have FDA approval for

 Chemical formula

-to off-white, odorless, crystalline solid that is soluble in water, is
+crystalline solid that is soluble in water, is readily soluble in

-readily soluble in propylene glycol or ethanol, and is almost insoluble in
+propylene glycol or ethanol, and is almost insoluble in acetone,

 |